ayrshare/social-media-api/README.md

     post: "Best post ever!",

 	// Required: Social media platforms to post.
-	// Accepts an array of strings with values: "facebook", "twitter", "linkedin", "reddit", or "telegram".
+	// Accepts an array of strings with values: "facebook", "twitter", "instagram", "linkedin", "reddit", or "telegram".
-    platforms: ["twitter", "facebook", "linkedin", "telegram", "reddit"],
+    platforms: ["twitter", "facebook", "instagram", "linkedin", "telegram", "reddit"],

-	// Optional: URLs of images to include in the post
+	// Optional: URLs of images or videos to include in the post
 	media_urls: ["https://images.ayrshare.com/imgs/GhostBusters.jpg"],

 	// Optional: Datetime to schedule a future post.